pieroproietti/penguins-eggs/perrisbrewery/template/man.template.md

 ```
 sudo eggs produce
-sudo eggs produce --max
-sudo eggs produce --clone
+sudo eggs produce --pendrive --clone
 sudo eggs kill
 ```

-There are too two interactive helpers:
+There are too two interactive helpers, probably you already know:

 ```
 eggs mom
 sudo eggs dad
-sudo eggs dad -d
 ```

-Help yorself signing on telegram https://t.me/penguins_eggs or in facebook group page or asking me.
+We have a comprehensive guide at https://penguins-eggs.net, help yorself signing on telegram https://t.me/penguins_eggs on  facebook group, or writing me.

 # DESCRIPTION

-The scope of this project is to implement the process of remastering your version of Linux, generate it as ISO image to burn on a CD/DVD or copy to a usb key to boot your system.
-You can easily install your live system with gui installer (calamares)  or eggs CLI installer (krill).
+The scope of this project is to implement the process of remastering your version of Linux, generate it as ISO image, to burn on a CD/DVD or copy to a usb key, to boot your system live.
+Of course, You can easily install your live image using GUI installer (calamares)  or CLI installer (krill) always included.

 # COMMANDS